openfun/jitsi-box/box-ui/README.md

 # Deployment

 This web app is intendend to be deployed on a server to be served by a web server.\
 Since there is no backend, the static files can also be put on a CDN, or hosted on any Cloud Provider for fewer costs (deploying a new bare machine just for one webiste is completely overkilled).

 ## `.env` file

 You must create a `.env` file (copy the `.env.template`), and fill it with the correct values.

 Env variables starting with `REACT_APP_` are automatically catched by react, so we do not need the `dotenv` package.

+At the moment 2 variables are used :

+-   `REACT_APP_MARSHA_URL` that set marsha's address
+-   `REACT_APP_POLICY_ADDRESS` that should be set to `[policy server | http://localhost:8070]/policy?custom_address=${roomName}` if you need to upload pictures on different servers (depending on the meeting for instance) otherwise you just need to go on /policy

 ## Dockerfile